Checklist: from holiday daydream to owning your own business

 While basking in the Italian sun, you sample some of the best limoncello you have ever tasted.
 Walking around Dubai, you come across the most gorgeous fabrics.
 You start dreaming about how wonderful it would be if these products were also available in the Netherlands.
 You keep thinking about these products after returning to the Netherlands.
 You spot a niche in the market and decide it is yours for the taking.

 Start by conducting market research and determine whether there really is a niche in the market, so you can discover whether your plans are viable.
 If the results of your research are positive, you can get started on this checklist right away.
-The checklist contains the five main points to keep in mind in realising your holiday daydream.
+The checklist contains the 5 main things to keep in mind in realising your holiday daydream.
 Once you have checked off all the items, nothing stands in the way of starting your own business.

 1. Finding suppliers